larry-xu/larry-xu.github.io/_posts/2020-04-26-online-board-games.md

 __[https://netgames.io/](https://netgames.io/)__

 This website has several online versions of popular social deduction/hidden role games like Avalon, Secret Hitler, One Night Ultimate Werewolf, and Spyfall.
 I’m a big fan of social deduction games, so was excited to find a bunch of popular ones here.
-I’ve only tried Secret Hitler on this site, and have found it pretty easy to setup a game and play.
+I’ve only tried Secret Hitler on this site, and have found it pretty easy to set up a game and play.
 There are some minor UI flaws that can make it a bit confusing for beginner players, so just make sure everyone knows how to play with a practice round.
 Overall, I definitely recommend this site though if you like these sorts of games.

 __Players:__ varies by game, but usually you want 5+ players
 <br/>